Teen Painkiller Addiction

 • Taking pain pills "just in case" even when the teens are not in pain.

-• Teens having extreme mood changes like from being high to being hostile.,
+• Teens displaying extreme mood changes, for example, going from being high to being hostile in a short time.

 • Changes in the teen's sleep patterns.

-• Borrowing other people's medication or intentionally "losing" medicines so that they be given other prescriptions form.
+• Borrowing other people's medication or intentionally "losing" medicines so that they are given additional prescriptions.

 • Teens looking for the same prescription from different doctors just so that they have a "backup" supply.

-• The teens have poor decision-making abilities to the extent they can put themselves or others in danger.
+• Teens presenting with poor decision-making abilities to the extent that they may put themselves or others in danger.

 During surgery or when a person is in pain, they need medicine to help them manage it.
-Here, the most effective medicines are usually pain pills, also called opioid medications.
-Opioid medicines are good at relieving pain as they work by blocking the body's pain signals from reaching the brain.
+The most effective medicines for these circumstances are usually pain pills, also called opioid medications.
+Opioids are good at relieving pain as they work by blocking the body's pain signals from reaching the brain.

-But, overconsuming opioid pain pills can lead to overdose, the youth being dependent on the drugs, or addiction.
-Here's a look at the pain pills most youths are addicted to:
+However, consuming too many opioid pain pills can lead to overdose, youth becoming dependent on the drugs, and addiction.
+Below are some pain pills youths commonly become addicted to:

 • Hydrocodone with acetaminophen.
 This could either be in liquid (Hycet) or tablet form (Vicodin and Lortab).